exponential-idle-guides/exponential-idle-guides/src/view/guides/basics.md

 \\(\gamma\\) | gamma | \\(\mu\\) | mu
 \\(\delta\\) | delta | \\(\psi\\) | psi
 ### Achievements and Minigames
-* Achievements are just that, they are goals to reach that will gice you stars as a reward.
+* Achievements are just that, they are goals to reach that will give you stars as a reward.
 * Minigames are puzzles that you can solve that will give you stars as a rewatd for getting solving them.
 The amount of stars the you get from completing a minigame is determined by your current __dt__ and puzzle difficulty.
 This reward can be increased by using the Acceleration